polowis/git-playground/public/docs/first-commit.md

-Now that your file is staged, it’s time to commit it — this is like saving a snapshot of your project at this moment in time.
+Now that your file is staged, it's time to commit it — this is like saving a snapshot of your project at this moment in time.

 A commit tells Git:

-“These are the exact changes I want to remember.”
+"These are the exact changes I want to remember."

 Let’s make your first commit: